Wedding Bands

 Cobalt is a scratch-resistant, cheap, dark silvery metal used to make wedding bands.
 It is used in dental and orthopedic implants for its hypoallergenic properties and durability.
 You can also consider surgical stainless steel, whether it fell from the sky in meteorites or was melted by humans.
 Stainless steel wedding bands are cheap and safe to wear.
 When everything else fails, consider zirconium – a lightweight and hypoallergenic material.
 You can’t go cheaper than that.

-There are exceptions, of course, but we advise dismissing the idea of a wedding band matching set.
+There are exceptions, of course, but we advise dismissing the idea of a matching wedding band set.
 Show your individuality!
-Otherwise, we end up marching in goose step, wearing identical Hugo Boss uniforms and saluting each other with the right arm extended at a 30-degree angle.
+Otherwise, we would end up marching in goosestep, wearing identical Hugo Boss uniforms and saluting each other with the right arm extended at a 30-degree angle.

 There are many different types of wedding bands unique and memorable, and there is hardly any need to personalize them.